debug45/PermissionWizard/README.md

 Permission.health.writingUsageDescriptionPlistKey // NSHealthShareUsageDescription
 ```

-If you request access to a permission using plain system API but forget to edit your `Info.plist` the app will crash.
+If you request access to some permission using plain system API but forget to edit your `Info.plist` the app will crash.
 However with **PermissionWizard** the crash will not occur — you will just see an informative warning in the debugger log.

 ### Thread Management